Dikootje/nl.rivm.stookalert/README.txt

-Adds RIVM alerts when it's discouraged to light the fireplace
+Adds RIVM alerts when it's discouraged to light a fireplace/firepit/BBQ in light of excessive airpolution